ON THIS PAGE: You will learn about the different ways doctors use to treat people with CML. To see other pages, use the menu.

-There are two types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
+There are 2 types of stem cell transplantation depending on the source of the replacement blood stem cells: allogeneic (ALLO) and autologous (AUTO).
 ALLO uses donated stem cells, while AUTO uses the patient’s own stem cells.
-In both types, the goal is to destroy all of the cancer cells in the marrow, blood, and other parts of the body using high doses of chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
+In both types, the goal is to destroy cancer cells in the marrow, blood, and other parts of the body using chemotherapy and/or radiation therapy and then allow replacement blood stem cells to create healthy bone marrow.
 Only ALLO transplants are used to treat CML.

 Learn more about the basics of stem cell and bone marrow transplantation.

 Immunotherapy, also called biologic therapy, is designed to boost the body's natural defenses to fight the cancer.
 It uses materials made either by the body or in a laboratory to improve, target, or restore immune system function.
 Interferon (Alferon, Infergen, Intron A, Roferon-A) is a type of immunotherapy.
 It can reduce the number of white blood cells and sometimes decrease the number of cells that have the Philadelphia chromosome.